Trimmed strong laws and distributional limits for exponentially mixing systems: Introduction

 where

-A natural question, which we address for non-negative $f \notin L^1$, is what happens in the non-integrable case.
+A natural question is what happens for a non-negative observable $f$ that is not integrable.
 One expects $S_N(f)$ to grow faster than linearly, that is, faster than a constant multiple of $N$.
 Nevertheless, one might hope that, after renormalization by a suitable sequence $d_N \to \infty$, pointwise convergence still holds.
-However, Aaronson~\cite{aaronsoninf} showed that such convergence is impossible: for any non-negative $f\notin L^1$ and any normalizing sequence $d_N$,
+However, Aaronson~\cite{aaronsoninf} showed that such convergence to a nontrivial limit is impossible: for any non-negative $f\notin L^1$ and any positive normalizing sequence $d_N$,

 A heuristic explanation comes from order statistics: in the non-integrable case, the largest few terms typically dominate $S_N(f)$.
 Even a small shift in the position of an extreme value can therefore drastically change the sum, accounting for the oscillations in \eqref{aaronsonnoncon}.
 This motivates the study of \emph{trimmed sums}, where the largest terms are removed.
-For $N \geq 1$ and $1 \leq k(N) \leq N-1$, we define
+For $N \geq 1$ and $0 \leq k(N) \leq N-1$, we define